embrace-io/embrace-docs/content/flutter/features/identify-users.md

 In the above, the `'launch type'` property is set with a value of `'normal'`.
 This is to indicate normal launches by the user.
-When the app is launched via a push notification tap, you can set the value `"push"`.
+When the app is launched via a push notification tap, you can set the value `'push'`.
 This can help to understand issues that are hurting push notification adoption rates.
 For example, you could prioritize fixing the issues that affect customers that use push notifications, since they generally provide higher lifetime value.